FUB-HCC/WhiteBoard-Implementation-Examples/README.md

 First run the RPC Server main and then Clients main function.
 The Server can handle up to 50 Clients parallel.

 ## 2. RMI
-* **RMI Server**: Provides the WhiteBoard class a Interface, first start the registry in the right directory (the same as you start the server)
+* **RMI Server**: Provides the WhiteBoard class as an Interface.
+Start the registry first in the `bin` directory (or the same as you start the server)
 * **RMI Client**: handles commands and executes them via the Whiteboard remote Interface
 * *compile*: `javac -d bin -cp src src/*/*.java` or with you IDE relying on the *.classpath* file
 * *run*: